nguyenhuyblyat/turtle-pong/README.md

 	key: x = on, o = off

 ## Seven Segments Display
-Each digit can be displayed by 7 "segments".\n
+- Each digit can be displayed by 7 "segments".

 ![Examples of seven-segments digits](https://github.com/nguyenhuyblyat/turtle-pong/blob/main/7seg1.gif?raw=true)

-\nWe can then apply this function that I stole from a chinese website i dont remember lol, with the additional help of the logic table.
+- We can then apply this function that I stole from a chinese website i dont remember lol, with the additional help of the logic table.

 ![lol](https://github.com/nguyenhuyblyat/turtle-pong/blob/main/seven-segment-example.jpg?raw=true)